austinlparker/deserted-island-devops/content/about.md

 title = "About"
 +++

-Deserted Island DevOps is a single-day virtual event, to be livestreamed on twitch.tv/oncallmemaybe on April 30th, 2020.
+Deserted Island DevOps is a single-day virtual event, to be livestreamed on twitch.tv/desertedislandtv on April 30th, 2021.
 All presentations will take place in the world of Animal Crossing: New Horizons.

-## What?

-Seriously.
+As this is a community event that's free to attend, we encourage viewers or anyone that gets something out of the talks to make a donation to the conference's preferred charity, [The Trevor Project](https://www.thetrevorproject.org/).

-## Seriously, What?
+## History

-Says what it is on the tin, bucko.

-## You posted this on April 1st.

-It's 100% legit.

-## Ok, uh, how does this work?
+Deserted Island DevOps started in 2020 with the goal of presenting a virtual conference that wasn't just another really long Zoom call.

+## How does it work for presenters?

 Presenters will need a copy of Animal Crossing: New Horizons for the Nintendo Switch.
 You'll be given a Dodo Code (along with up to 7 other co-presenters/audience members) that you'll use to connect to the designated island at a specified time.
 In addition, you'll dial into a Zoom call.
 The producers will be streaming both the ACNH island in addition to the slides being presented over the Zoom call to Twitch.
 It'll look something like the following: